dpi26/update/README.md

 # update
 for modifying data
-this is for the updation
+this is for the updation of the desktop.